her3ticAVI/MERlin/README.md

   <br>
 </h1>

+WARNING: A rework is expected in the near future turning this tool into not only a log retrival tool, but a blue team tool.
+The hopes is that it will be fully equipt to harden boxes and retrieve logs.

 ## Overview

 MERlin is a simple Python tool that allows you to quickly gather Event logs from all or multiple workstations on a Domain.